 Performance information for the Fund is not included because the Fund has not completed a full calendar year of operations as of the date of this Prospectus.
-When such information is included, this section will provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance history from year to year and showing how the Fund's average annual total returns compare with those of the Index.
+When such information is included, this section will provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance history from year to year and showing how the Fund's average annual total returns compare with those of TSLA and a broad measure of market performance.
 Although past performance of the Fund is no guarantee of how it will perform in the future, historical performance may give you some indication of the risks of investing in the Fund.
 Updated performance information will be available on the Fund's website at www.yieldmaxetfs.com.